Robert Spurdle: Second World War

 By the time Spurdle's training started, the Second World War had been underway for some weeks and his short service course was the last to be run by the RNZAF.
-He went to No. 1 Elementary Flying Training School at the RNZAF stations at Taieri and then No. 1 Flight Training School at Wigram Air Base in Christchurch.
+He went to No. 1 Elementary Flying Training School at the RNZAF station at Taieri and then No. 1 Flight Training School at Wigram Air Base in Christchurch.
 Sickness affected the progress of his training which, at this stage, was as a light bomber pilot.
 Instead of graduating with his group of trainees, he was held back and completed his course with another intake.

 Along with 22 other RNZAF pilots, among them Edward Wells, who like Spurdle, would go on to lead a fighter squadron in the war, he travelled to the United Kingdom in early June 1940 to serve with the Royal Air Force (RAF).
 Officially transferred to the RAF in July, he went to Uxbridge and then onto No. 7 Operational Training Unit at Hawarden, where he learnt to fly the Supermarine Spitfire.